 Surveys

-When you first click on the "Surveys" button in the header you will see a list of all your surveys, including those surveys that are owned by other users but which you have been granted access to (if any).
+When you first click on the "Surveys" button in the right-hand side menu you will see a list of all your surveys, including those surveys that are owned by other users but which you have been granted access to (if any).
 By default, your surveys will be sorted by the date that they were last modified with the most recently modified surveys appearing first.
-You can change the way that the networks are sorted by clicking on any of the Survey Name, Access or Modified column headings.
+You can change the way that the surveys are sorted by clicking on the Sort By input and changing it to Name.
+You can also search for surveys by name using the search input towards the top right of the screen.

 Creating a Survey

-To create a survey, click on the "New Survey" button at the bottom left of the page that lists all of your surveys.
+To create a survey, click on the "New Survey" button towards the top right of the screen.
 A dialogue will open with a single input - the name of the survey.
 Enter a name for your survey and then click on "Create".
 The name that you choose for your survey will help you distinguish it from other relationship-based surveys that you may be running at the same time, i.e. the respondents to the survey will not see the name you select.

 Adding Questions to Your Survey